MelodyNwaonusuru/Retail_Project/README.md

 **Key Findings**

-1. Revenue is quite volatile month-to-month — there are frequent swings (both positive and negative), especially in 2025, where growth jumps as high as ~28% and drops below -15%.
+1. Revenue is quite volatile month-to-month : there are frequent swings (both positive and negative), especially in 2025, where growth jumps as high as ~28% and drops below -15%.
 This suggests inconsistent demand or external factors affecting sales.
-2. Q3 tends to perform stronger overall — months like July–September (especially 2025) show solid revenue and growth spikes, indicating some seasonality or a peak buying period.
+2. Q3 tends to perform stronger overall : months like July–September (especially 2025) show solid revenue and growth spikes, indicating some seasonality or a peak buying period.
-3. Gross profit margin is stable but not improving — it mostly sits around 18%–20%, which is good for consistency, but there’s no clear upward trend despite revenue fluctuations.
+3. Gross profit margin is stable but not improving :it mostly sits around 18%–20%, which is good for consistency, but there’s no clear upward trend despite revenue fluctuations.
-4. Discounts fluctuate without clear impact on growth — higher discounts (₦11k–₦13k range) don’t always correspond to higher growth, which may mean discounts aren’t being used efficiently.
+4. Discounts fluctuate without clear impact on growth : higher discounts (₦11k–₦13k range) don’t always correspond to higher growth, which may mean discounts aren’t being used efficiently.

 ![image alt](https://github.com/MelodyNwaonusuru/Retail_Project/blob/main/Screenshot%202026-05-07%20171110.png?raw=true)